What we discovered about running online training

 As this is a core part of what we do at Product Focus, we faced a crucial question.
 “If we can’t do face-to-face training, can we sell and deliver online training?”

-But, there were a couple of other important questions that came with it.
+But, a couple of other important questions came with it.
 “What does great online training look like?
 And can it be as good as face-to-face training?”

 Not knowing the answers, we set out to do some discovery.